bayfrontmedia/bones-app/README.md

 - `--veil`

 At this point, Bones is installed and configured.
-You can test this by running the `php bones about:app` command.
+You can test this by running the `php bones about:bones` command.

 You are now ready to begin building your application.